UPDATED FEB 27, 2020

 We could spend an entire day running through Bill Baggs Cape Florida State Park — it’s one of the only places in Miami where you’ll truly feel miles away from the city.
 And the best part is, you can run for as little or as long as you want here.
 The park’s winding trails extend anywhere from one to 10 miles, so you can work up a quick sweat or get lost in your thoughts and run for hours, it just depends on which route you take.

 The Don Soffer Exercise Trail is the ideal place to go if you’re pressed for time but still want to get a run in.
-Set up in the center of Aventura (and conveniently across the street from the legendary Aventura Mall), this three-mile loop borders a busy golf course and towering condominium buildings.
+Set up in the center of Aventura (and conveniently across the street from the legendary Aventura Mall), this three-mile paved loop borders a busy golf course and towering condominium buildings.
 If you get tired of pounding the pavement, rent a bike from one of the trail’s two public bike stations and cycle the rest of the way.

 For nature-lovers and experienced runners, take a trip to the Everglades and hop on one of the Long Pine Key Trails.
-Stretching over 22 miles, these trails are no joke.
+Stretching over 22 miles, these natural surface trails are no joke.
 Make sure to watch where you’re going, because the routes aren’t well maintained and may be covered with tree branches and other debris.
 Fitt Tip: consider running Long Pine Key in the wintertime instead of during Miami’s humid and rainy summers.
 You can thank us later.

 Even though The Underline hasn’t quite transformed the land underneath Miami’s Metrorail into a 10-mile linear park and urban trail (yet), that doesn’t mean we can’t check it out a little early.
 From Brickell to South Miami, use the Metrorail as your guide and conquer your first long run.
 And if you need a break, they’re planning on putting in plenty of art installations and other pit stops along the way.